rbr-cleveland/rbr-cleveland.github.io/_posts/faq/1999-01-02-what-cant-i-compost.md

 ---

-Meat, fish, and bones.
+Meat, fish,bread, and eggshells and bones.
 Dairy products, fat oil and grease, feces, weeds, diseased plants, chemically treated wood, ash or sawdust.
 Think of your compost as having a vegan diet and you will be A-Okay!